jupyter-server/enterprise_gateway/docs/source/getting-started.md

 To leverage the full distributed capabilities of Spark, Jupyter Enterprise Gateway has provided deep integration with the Apache Hadoop YARN resource manager.
-Having said that, Enterprise Gateway also supports running in a pseudo-distributed utilizing both YARN client or Spark Standalone modes.
+Having said that, Enterprise Gateway also supports running in a pseudo-distributed mode utilizing both YARN client or Spark Standalone modes.
 We've also recently added Kubernetes and IBM Spectrum Conductor integrations.

 Please follow the links below to learn specific details about how to enable/configure the different modes of distributing your kernels: